OpenModelica/OpenModelica/UsersGuide/source/parametersensitivity.rst

 considerably improved, since this a rather new feature and will continuous improved.*

-*Note: A OpenModelica version newer than openmodelica_1.10.0 is needed.*
+*Note: OpenModelica version 1.10 or newer is required.*

 Background